 The chemical reaction between citric acid and sodium hydroxide is an acid-base neutralization reaction.
 In this reaction, an acid-base balance is established between the products and the raw materials.
 The reaction is as follows: Citric acid as acid and sodium hydroxide as an alkaline substance combine to form sodium citrate and water.

 The reaction between citric acid and sodium hydroxide takes place in three stages; Because each citrate group must be replaced by a sodium atom.
 The compounds produced in 3 steps are monosodium citrate, disodium citrate, and trisodium citrate, respectively.
 Each compound has a defined acid dissociation constant, which increases from monosodium to trisodium, the acid dissociation constant, respectively.

 Monosodium Citrate: C6H8O7+NaOH→ C6H7O7Na+H2O

 Trisodium Citrate: C6H6O7Na2+NaOH → C6H5O7Na3+H2O

 - Here is citric acid + sodium hydroxide balanced equation:

 Neutralization of Citric Acid with Sodium Bicarbonate:

-If sodium hydroxide is not available, I can use a strong base such as sodium bicarbonate to neutralize citric acid.
+If sodium hydroxide is not available, I can use a base such as sodium bicarbonate to neutralize citric acid.